Your Child’s Premier Outing

 By Ryan Graden

 So the time is finally here!
-You’re thinking the kids are old enough to go on their first hunt or fishing trip.
+You’re thinking the kids are old enough to go on their first hunting or fishing trip.
 Or so you hope!

 What’s The Right Age?